rspack-contrib/rspack-subresource-integrity/examples/disabled/README.md

 # Plugin Disabled

-Simple example showing that webpack-subresource-integrity doesn't add an integrity checksum when `enabled` is set to `false`.
+Simple example showing that rspack-subresource-integrity doesn't add an integrity checksum when `enabled` is set to `false`.